TracecatHQ/tracecat/README.md

 </div>

+*Note: Want to take Tracecat for a spin?
+We are launching a Cloud version and updating our self-hosted documentation tomorrow!*

 [Tracecat](https://tracecat.com) is an open source automation platform for security teams.
 We're building the features of Tines / Palo Alto XSOAR with:

 - Enterprise-grade open source tools